 This table compares the latest interest rates between the major banks.
-But remember: although rate does play a big part, getting the right home loan for you isn't just about going for the biggest cash back or the lowest interest rate.
+But remember: getting the right home loan for you isn't just about going for the biggest cash back or the lowest interest rate.

-Rates sourced from interest.co.nz.
-Accurate as at 14 September 2018.
+Rates sourced from MortgageRates.co.nz.
+Accurate as at the 29th of June 2022.

-When it comes to getting the best deal that’s going to work for you, it’s not ALL about the interest rate (but it plays a big part).
-How we’ll structure your mortgage will depend on the lifestyle you want to lead.
-You might be starting a family or buying a Ferrari in the next few years and your mortgage needs to reflect that.
+The way we structure your mortgage is tailored to work with the lifestyle you want to lead.
+You might be starting a family or buying a Ferrari in the next few years and your mortgage structure needs to reflect that.

 Unlike many others, Squirrel mortgage brokers are not paid by commission so there's no incentive to push you into anything.
-Maybe you want to pay that home loan off as fast as possible.
 We can recommend a bank and home loan that works to your advantage and not the other way around.

 The question that is top of mind for most is whether or not interest rates are going to go up or down.
 This is especially true if you’re looking to get into the property market or make a change to an existing portfolio.
 We might not have a crystal ball, but we keep our blog up to date if you're after an idea of what’s been happening with interest rates lately.